 Whooping Crane work focuses on research of habitat use by breeding pairs and movements and associations of juveniles and adults, particularly associated with the release of captive-reared chicks into the wild.
 There may also be opportunities to capture Whooping Cranes for banding and transmitter replacement.
 Radio tracking of free-ranging Whooping Cranes will be required mainly in the central/southeastern part of the state; however, travel into others states may also be necessary.

 Other responsibilities include developing and presenting an independent research project, data entry and ecosystem restoration work (prescribed burns, seed collection and invasive species control) on ICF’s site.
 Opportunities may also be available for volunteering for the conservation education and aviculture staff at ICF.

-Duration and Salary: Anticipated dates are March 1 – November 30 2017, $567/month plus housing in our International Guest House.
+Duration and Salary: Anticipated dates are March 1 – November 30, 2019, $567/month plus housing in our International Guest House.

 Qualifications: B.S. or B.A. in biology or related field.
-Previous fieldwork and radio telemetry (from ground and/or small aircraft) experience is preferred but not required.
+Previous fieldwork and radio telemetry experience is preferred but not required.
 Tolerance is needed for working in difficult conditions and long field days (before sunrise to after sunset), often spent in vehicles.
 Individuals seeking graduate training are encouraged to apply.
 A valid driver’s license (USA or International) and an acceptable driving record are required.
 Written English and oral communication skills are necessary.
 All applicants must be eligible to work in the United States at the time they apply.
 Candidates without a work visa must obtain one before they will be considered for an internship.

-To Apply: Send cover letter, resume, and contact information for three references to email@example.com please put Crane Research in the subject line.
+To Apply: Send cover letter, resume, and contact information for three references to email@example.com.
+Please put “Crane Research” in the subject line.

 The International Crane Foundation is an equal opportunity employer.